-Law 18/2015, of March 4, as amended ("Law 18/2015"), regulates private equity and venture capital activity in Portugal, which is supervised by the Portuguese Securities Market Commission ("CMVM").
+The Legal Framework on Asset Management, approved by Decree-Law 27/2023 of April 28, as amended ("RGA"), regulates collective investment undertakings, including private equity and venture capital activity in Portugal, which is supervised by the CMVM.

 There is no real distinction under Portuguese law between private equity and venture capital, even though this distinction is commonly based on the stage of investment (venture capital enclosing seed capital, start-up, early-stage and scale -up investment, while expansion, capital replacement, turnaround, refinancing of debt, management buy-out and management buy-in investments qualify as private equity in the strict sense).
 Therefore, since the distinction does not result from the law, the term "private equity" is also used in its broadest sense, comprising private equity activities in all their forms, including venture capital.